 This program is offered in Fairbanks and College of Rural and Community Development campus service areas.
-The elementary teacher postbaccalaureate program is an intensive, year-long program designed to provide students with the course work and internship experience necessary to meet the Alaska Teacher Standards and be eligible for licensure as an elementary teacher in Alaska.
+The elementary teacher postbaccalaureate program is an intensive, year-long program designed to provide students with the coursework and internship experience necessary to meet the Alaska Teacher Standards and be eligible for licensure as an elementary teacher in Alaska.
 This classroom-based program is built upon the principle of partnership — a cooperative effort between interns, mentor teachers and university faculty partners.

 Students begin the program in the summer with a 9-credit block of courses.
-Students who complete the undergraduate courses ED F110, ED F201, ED F330, ED F344, and EDSE F316 can use these to fulfill the summer requirements.
+Students who complete the undergraduate courses ED F110, ED F201, ED F330, ED F344 and EDSE F316 can use these to fulfill the summer requirements.
 During the academic year of the school district, all students complete two semesters of integrated university courses and internship.

-Students must apply through the Office of Admissions and the Registrar to graduate with a certificate of completion.
+Students must apply through the Office of the Registrar to graduate with a certificate of completion.
 At the end of the school year, if students have successfully met all of the program requirements, they will be eligible to apply for an Alaska Elementary License.